meteorhacks/meteorhacks.github.io/_posts/2015-02-04-cluster-a-different-kind-of-load-balancer-for-meteor.md

 ---
 layout: blog
-title: "Cluster - A Different Kind of Load Balancer for Meteor"
+title: "Meteor Cluster - A Different Kind of Load Balancer for Meteor"
 category: blog
 summery: "With Cluster, you don't need to use HaProxy or Nginx to load-balance your Meteor app.
 You just need to install a Meteor package.
 Additionally, it'll discover new instances automatically."
 ---